 I’ve tried looking for where that setting would be but when it comes to computers, I really don’t know what I’m doing.
 Well.
 I don’t know what I’m doing with most things, really…

 Anyhow, I thought it would be exciting if I picked out an email which DID have a sender attached.
 This one was sent in by Mr Collin Donald Rowlins, to be precise.
 Here’s what Collin had to say.

 I’ve been using the library in my hometown, Rhyl, since I was a kid.
-It’s quite big as local libraries go, especially nowadays, and a part of the reason the council keep paying to keep it open is because over the years the building has become somewhat multi-use.
-There’s a little cafe that sells the usual greasy spoon fair, you know, fry ups, cups of tea so strong your spoon stays standing up when you stop stirring, real good, hearty food.
-Upstairs there is a little museum – as museums go it’s a bit of a poor show, one room of local items in glass fronted cabinets, like a very well organised attic more than a curated collection.
-Still, it’s better than nothing, and in a town like rhyl, it’s hard to muster a real sense of community spirit.
+A part of the reason the council keep paying to keep it open is because over the years the building has become somewhat multi-use.
+There’s a little cafe that sells the usual greasy spoon fair, you know, fry ups, cups of tea so strong your spoon stays standing up when you stop stirring.
+Upstairs there is a little museum – as museums go it’s a bit of a poor show, like a very well organised attic more than a curated collection.
+Still, it’s better than nothing, and in a town like Rhyl, it’s hard to muster a real sense of community spirit.